Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Methodology

-This assumption implies that the scaling distortions are unbiased with respect to material composition.
+This assumption implies that the scaling distortions are unbiased with respect to material composition, although their variance may differ based on textural properties.
 Specifically, although individual pixels with the same abundance may exhibit different scaling factors due to variations in illumination, topography, or other effects, the expected scaling factor, averaged over all possible realizations of such variations, is constant across all abundance vectors.
 In other words, the average illumination effect does not favor any particular composition.

-The choice of 1 is to be consistent with the decision to fix $\mean{\scalo_i} =1$ made in Section \ref{sec:dof-mu}, Equation \eqref{eq:mean-1}.
+Similar to the case of choosing the mean of the scaling factors this can be chosen to be any positive value without loss of generality because of the degree of freedom.
+The expected value will also be chosen to be 1 so as to be consistent with the decision to fix \(\mean{\scalo_i} =1\) made in Section \ref{sec:dof-mu}, Equation \eqref{eq:mean-1}. i.e. we will choose \(E\left[\scalo_{i}\right] = 1\).
+However, this is only a design decision.
+It can be shown that the results will be identical (up to a constant scaling factor for all pixels) for any choice.
+For example, if \(\mean{\scalo_{i}}\) and \(E\left[\scalo_{i}\right]\) are both chosen to be 0.7 (and the equations and algorithm are modified accordingly) the corrected pixels signatures will be the same as those if 1 was chosen except for all being scaled by 0.7.

-However, it should be noted that no further restrictions are made on the distribution of $\scalo_{i}$.
-For example, the variance of the distribution can vary based on abundance.
-(This can in fact be observed in real datasets - see Figure \ref{fig:endmember-var-samson})
+Furthermore, it should be noted that no further restrictions are made on the distribution of \(\scalo_{i}\).
+For instance, the variance of the distribution can vary based on abundance.
+(This can in fact be observed in real datasets - see Figure \ref{fig:signature-correction-samson} where the tree endmember show larger variance compared to others.)